JetBrains/kotlin-web-site/pages/docs/reference/faq.md

 ### What advantages does Kotlin give me over the Java programming language?

-Kotlin is more concise than Java.
+Kotlin is more concise.
 Rough estimates indicate approximately a 40% cut in the number of lines of code.
 It’s also more type-safe, e.g. support for non-nullable types makes applications less prone to NPE’s.
 Other features including smart casting, higher-order functions, extension functions and lambdas with receivers provide the ability to write expressive code as well as facilitating creation of DSL.

-### Is Kotlin compatible with Java?
+### Is Kotlin compatible with the Java programming language?

 Yes.
-Kotlin is 100% interoperable with Java and major emphasis has been placed on making sure that your existing codebase can interact properly with Kotlin.
+Kotlin is 100% interoperable with the Java programming language and major emphasis has been placed on making sure that your existing codebase can interact properly with Kotlin.
 You can easily call Kotlin code from Java and Java code from Kotlin.
 This makes adoption much easier and lower-risk.
 There’s also an automated Java-to-Kotlin converter built into the IDE that simplifies migration of existing code.